xeleh/enhancer/README.md

 # Editor Enhancer
-A collection of extensions to enhance the Unity Editor.
+The Editor Enhancer package is a collection of utilities aimed to enhance the Unity Editor.
 See the [roadmap](#roadmap) section for more information on what is coming next.

 ### Requirements